Search

 Why are you volunteering to serve on this committee?

 I am excited to be involved!
-I have now been in practice for a few years and hope to help give back to the FFYFP committee and to our profession by helping others in often what is a somewhat vulnerable and potentially difficult transition into the real world.
+I have now been in practice for a few years and hope to help give back to the FFYFP Committee and to our profession by helping others in often what is a somewhat vulnerable and potentially difficult transition into the real world.
 There are so many facets to consider outside of the clinical expertise we have gathered through training, and I hope to help us lead our fellow colleagues and help reduce some of the load as they settle in to their careers.
 I certainly am grateful for this committee as it was personally helpful during my transition to staff.
 I also have an interest in medical education so am looking forward to helping us with CME.

 What about the ACFP’s work do you find most valuable?